-Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost and at FVTOCI.
+Interest income is recognised using the effective interest method for debt instruments measured subsequently at amortised cost.
 For financial assets other than purchased or originated credit-impaired financial assets, interest income is calculated by applying the effective interest rate to the gross carrying amount of a financial asset.